Southwest Airlines Co. research snapshot

 Fundamental monitor

-Track RASM, paid seating adoption, bag-fee revenue, cost per available seat mile excluding fuel, fuel price per gallon, adjusted operating margin, operating cash flow, share count, leverage, and Boeing delivery updates.
+Track RASM, adjusted unit revenue, fuel price per gallon, CASM-X, adjusted operating margin, operating cash flow, share count, leverage, and Boeing 737-8 delivery timing, plus Rapid Rewards and Chase card acquisition trends.

 Position sizing should reflect that Southwest is a turnaround airline with event risk, not a stable utility-like earnings stream.